junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — On agreeing to the Marino amendment (A001) Agreed to without objection.
 - 2018-09-28 — On passage Passed without objection.
 - 2018-09-28 — Passed/agreed to in House: On passage Passed without objection.
+- 2018-10-01 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.